metalsoft-io/metalcloud-cli/README.md

 Total: 1 Instance Arrays
 ```

-To create a drive array and attach it to the previous instance array
+To create a drive array and attach it to the previous instance array:

 ```
 metalcloud-cli create drive_array -infra 12345 -label master-da -ia 54321
 ```

 To view the current status of the infrastructure

 ```
-metalcloud-cli get infrastructure -infra 12345 alex@Alexandrus-MacBook-Pro metalcloud-cli $ ./metalcloud-cli get infrastructure -id 26345
-Infrastructures I have access to (as test@test.com) +-------+----------------+-------------------------------+-----------------------------------------------------------------------+-----------+
+metalcloud-cli get infrastructure -id 12345 Infrastructures I have access to (as test@test.com) +-------+----------------+-------------------------------+-----------------------------------------------------------------------+-----------+
 | ID    | OBJECT_TYPE    | LABEL                         | DETAILS                                                               | STATUS    |